attogram/ollama-bash-lib/demos/ollama_chat.md

     },
     {
       "role": "assistant",
-      "content": "Understood.
-The secret word is RABBIT."
+      "content": "Yes, I understand that if asked about the secret word, I should respond with RABBIT."
     },
     {
       "role": "user",